qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          ls

-   -  If the ``51-qcom-usb.rules`` file is not present, use the ``sudo vi 51-qcom-usb.rules`` file to create it and add the following content to the file:
+   -  If the ``51-qcom-usb.rules`` file isn't present, use the ``sudo vi 51-qcom-usb.rules`` file to create it and add the following content to the file:

       .. container:: nohighlight